tddg/ds5110-cs5501-spring24/info.md

 Specifically, the instructor (prof or the invited guest speaker) will lead the lecture.
 In some lectures we will have moderate discussions about the papers/articles that we will have all read before each class.
+You are encouraged to participate in discussions.
+To stimulate better discussion, you need to complete the assigned reading assignments, e.g., a research paper about a topic.
+One way to test your understanding is to fill out a required review form for that reading assignment.
-You are encouraged to participate in discussions as your performance in class forms up to 5% of your overall grade, so it does matter that you 1) show up to class **AND** 2) participate in the discussion (which in fact requires you to do the required readings).
+The review forms in total is worth 5% of your overall grade, so it does matter that you 1) submit the review forms on time **AND** 2) participate in the discussion (which in fact requires you to do the required readings).

 I also strongly encourage you to discuss the assigned/optional readings (papers/tech reports/online documentations) with other students